simpsonw/behat_drupal_demo/README.md

 Installation
 ============
-0. Clone this repository into a directory Apache will server.
+0. Clone this repository into a directory Apache will serve.
 For the purposes of this README, we will assume `/var/www/behat_drupal_demo`.
 1. Create an empty database in MySQL.
 For the purposes of this README, we will refer to this database as `behat_drupal_demo`.
-2. Go to the root directory of the repo in a Terminal: `cd /var/www/behat_drupal_demo`
+2. Go to the root directory of the repo in a terminal: `cd /var/www/behat_drupal_demo`
 3. Install the Drupal site using `drush make drupal.make drupal --prepare-install`
 4. Visit your Drupal site in the browser and follow the installation instructions.
 5. Visit the tests directory `cd tests`